What Are the Early Signs of Gum Disease

 Receding Gums and Exposed Roots

-Gum recession where your gums pull back from teeth, making teeth appear longer than they used to—is both a symptom and consequence of gum disease.
+Gum recession — where your gums pull back from teeth, making teeth appear longer than they used to, is both a symptom and consequence of gum disease.
 You might notice that teeth that once looked proportional now appear elongated, or that you can see tooth root surfaces that were previously covered by gum tissue.
 Roots appear yellower than the white enamel of tooth crowns and may feel rough or grooved.
-Recession often occurs gradually over months or years, making it easy to miss unless you compare current photos to older ones or someone else points out the change.
 While aggressive brushing can also cause recession, when it affects multiple teeth or progresses despite proper brushing technique, gum disease is the likely cause.

 Gaps Between Teeth or Loose Teeth

-As periodontal disease destroys the bone and connective tissue supporting your teeth, they may begin shifting position slightly, creating gaps where none existed before, making previously straight teeth appear crooked or tilted, or causing teeth to feel slightly loose or mobile when you touch them with your finger or tongue.
+As periodontal disease destroys the bone and connective tissue supporting your teeth, they may begin shifting position slightly, creating gaps where none existed before, making previously straight teeth appear crooked or tilted, or causing teeth to feel slightly loose or mobile.
 These changes indicate advanced gum disease that has already caused significant damage to supporting structures.
-While this represents a later rather than earliest sign of disease, some people notice very subtle mobility or spacing changes before more obvious symptoms appear.
-Any perception that your teeth have moved or feel less stable warrants immediate professional evaluation, as preserving the remaining support requires aggressive treatment.
+Any perception that your teeth have moved or feel less stable warrants immediate professional evaluation.

 Changes in Dental Work Fit

 If you have partial dentures, bridges, or other dental appliances, gum disease-related bone loss and tissue changes can affect how these appliances fit.
-You might notice that your partial denture doesn’t fit as snugly as it once did, feeling loose or rocking when you chew.
-Bridges might develop gaps between the artificial tooth and gum tissue where food traps more easily than before.
-These changes don’t result from problems with the dental work itself but rather from underlying tissue and bone changes caused by progressing gum disease.
 If previously well-fitting dental work suddenly fits poorly, schedule a dental examination to check for periodontal disease.

 Risk Factors That Increase Susceptibility